KUU-US Crisis Line Society works and operates on the unceded territory of Tseshaht and Hupacasath

 Mission Statement: The KUU-US Crisis Line Society is a non-profit registered charity that provides 24 hour crisis services

-PUTTING THE HOPE BACK IN HOME
+PUTTING HOPE BACK IN HOME

-The project focuses on participants cultural beliefs, individuality, issues, and needs.
-Referrals to workshops addressing root causes to homelessness (i.e., communication, resiliency, budgeting, and shopping on a limited budget.
+The project focuses on participants cultural beliefs, individuality, issues, and needs and provides workshops that address the root causes to homelessness such as communication, resiliency, budgeting, and shopping on a limited budget.

 KUU-US will help you to find employment opportunities with local businesses in town.
 Volunteer opportunities are also available for clients to work with local organizations in the valley.